 Melanie Hall, a mother of three, knows that most kids won’t get it all.
 “But they can understand the basics about Jesus: He is God's son; He is still alive; He loves us; and He wants to help us.
 He wants us to be happy.
 When we are like Him, we are happy.”

 After the child’s baptism, keep teaching them about the importance of those cleansing covenants and the help they are entitled to from the Holy Ghost.
 From an early age, have them practice taking the sacrament.
-(Check out these great children’s books that teaches them about the importance of the sacrament and baptism.)
+(Check out these great children’s books that teach them about the importance of the sacrament and baptism.)
 Once they are baptized, help them understand that they can be clean every week as they take the sacrament.
 Teach them that they can always have the Holy Ghost with them because they received the Gift of the Holy Ghost after their baptism.

 Lastly, teach them that they are following Jesus by getting baptized.
 “Part of being like Jesus is getting baptized,” says Hall.
 “And we can continue to be like Him afterwards because the Holy Ghost will help us do that.
 So rather than talking to my 8-year-olds about everything to do with baptism, we just focus on the Savior and the Holy Ghost.”